-- Uses their protected title in all professional actions and interactions. - Lists their protected title immediately after their name as it appears on the public register and before academic credentials or other designations. - On the General Register uses the titles and initials - Physical Therapist, - Physiotherapist, OR - P.T. - On the Provisional Register uses the titles - Physical Therapist Intern, OR - Physiotherapist Intern - On the Courtesy Register uses the titles and initials granted to registrants on the General or Provisional Register, in accordance with the physiotherapist's registration status in their primary jurisdiction. - Does not use protected title when engaged in activities that are outside of the practice of physiotherapy (e.g., animal rehabilitation). - Reports the unauthorized use of the protected title to the College of Physiotherapists of Alberta.
+- Uses their protected title in all professional actions and interactions. - Lists their protected title immediately after their name as it appears on the public register and before academic credentials or other designations. - On the General Register uses the titles and initials - Physical therapist, - Physiotherapist, OR - P.T. - On the Provisional Register uses the titles - Physical therapist intern, OR - Physiotherapist intern - On the Courtesy Register uses the titles and initials granted to registrants on the General or Provisional Register, in accordance with the physiotherapist's registration status in their primary jurisdiction. - Does not use protected title when engaged in activities that are outside of the practice of physiotherapy (e.g., animal rehabilitation, personal training, nutrition counselling).

-Regarding the use of academic and other credentials, the physiotherapist:
+Regarding the use of academic and other credentials

-- Only uses academic credentials conferred by accredited university programs. - Uses academic credentials accurately and lists them after their protected title.
+- Only uses academic credentials conferred by accredited university programs.
+Uses academic credentials accurately and lists them after their protected title. - Uses post-professional credentials accurately, and lists them after protected title and in a manner that has meaning for the public.

-- Uses post-professional credentials accurately, and lists them after protected title, and in a manner that has meaning for the public. - Does not use the title "Doctor" or prefix "Dr" in connection with providing a health service or in actions or interactions undertaken for the purpose of promoting health services to the public. - Does not use other protected titles unless authorized to do so by the appropriate regulatory body.
+- Does not use the title "Doctor" or prefix "Dr" in connection with providing a health service or in actions or interactions undertaken for the purpose of promoting health services to the public. - Does not use other protected titles unless authorized to do so by the appropriate regulatory body.

-Regarding use of the term specialist and derivatives thereof, the physiotherapist
+Regarding use of the term specialist and derivatives thereof

-- Does not use the term "specialist" or imply or hold themselves out to be a specialist in connection with providing a health service or in actions or interactions undertaken for the purpose of promoting health services unless - They have received a specialty designation from either: - ° The Physiotherapy Specialty Certification Board of Canada OR - ° The American Board of Physical Therapy Specialties - They have applied for and received authorization from the Registrar to use the title "Clinical Specialist" - The designation is used following their professional title
+- Does not use the title Clinical Specialist or imply or hold themselves out to be a specialist in connection with providing a health service unless: - They have received a specialty designation from either: - The Physiotherapy Specialty Certification Board of Canada OR - ° The American Board of Physical Therapy Specialties - They have applied for and received authorization from the Registrar to use the title "Clinical Specialist." - The designation is listed after their professional title.